 This information provides a brief summary of the services offered by DISCOVERY Children’s Museum to people with disabilities.
 If you have specific questions related to any of these services, please contact Reservations by calling 702-382-3445.
 If you have questions during your visit, look for staff members wearing name badges, they will be happy to assist you.

 If you are in need of medical or first aid assistance during your visit, please contact the nearest staff member.

 Storage for medical equipment and medications is available in the museum’s First Aid Room.
 This room is also available for visitors requiring a private space for administering medical treatment.
-Please go to the Admissions Desk for additional assistance.
+Please go to the Visitor Services for additional assistance.

 MEDICAL EQUIPMENT / MEDICATION STORAGE